 1988 - Founded as Griffin & Wong Institute for Education & Training

-1993 – Nonprofit incorporation to reduce substance abuse and its related family problems through training, education, and counseling; special focus on Family Court parents and children
+1993 – Nonprofit incorporation to intervene early in family challenges and reduce substance abuse and its related family problems through training, education, and counseling; special focus on Family Court parents and children

 1996 – Began offering training to Professional Providers of Supervised Visitation in San Diego County

-1998 – Access to Visitation Grant - Family Court Focus for Nonprofit Mission of reducing substance use and its related family problems in our community
+1998 – Access to Visitation Grant - Family Court Focus for Nonprofit Mission of reducing substance use,and other forms of harm in families and and in our communities.

 2003 – California Endowment Grant